 1970: Yes released “Time and a Word,” the lead single and title track from their second studio album.

 1971: Bruce Springsteen & Friendly Enemies opened for The Allman Brothers Band at the Sunshine In in Asbury Park, New Jersey.
 Springsteen had just disbanded his group Steel Mill and within a few weeks formed Dr. Zoom & The Sonic Boom with Steve Van Zandt.

 1971: “What’s Going On,” the title track from Marvin Gaye’s eleventh studio album, started five weeks at the top of the Billboard R&B chart.

 1971: Isaac Hayes had his third straight #1 on Billboard’s R&B album chart with …To Be Continued.

-1976: “Welcome Back” by John Sebastian, the theme song to the 1970s American television sitcom Welcome Back, Kotter, entered the Billboard Hot 100, where it reached #1 in May.
+1976: “Welcome Back” by John Sebastian, the title track to his fourth solo studio album and the theme song to the 1970s American television sitcom Welcome Back, Kotter, entered the Billboard Hot 100.
+It was Sebastian’s only top 40 hit as a solo artist and reached #1 in May.

 1989: Ringo Starr and Buck Owens re-recorded “Act Naturally,” a song originally recorded by Owens in 1963 covered by the Beatles in 1965.
 The duo’s duet version was produced by Jerry Crutchfield and Jim Shaw and released at the end of July.

-Sarah Vaughan, jazz singer, was born in Newark, NJin 1924.
+Sarah Vaughan, acclaimed jazz vocalist, was born in Newark, NJ in 1924.